 1. A Routine Commute

 If you drive an hour or more to the office, it’s understandable that you’d want to reclaim your time.
 But even the hustle of a shorter trip can leave you frazzled, even when traffic isn’t bad.
-This is especially true if you have the mindset that your commute is something to dread.
+This is especially true if you think your commute is something to dread.

-· Get some exercise: Working out obliterates stress, so if you can, take your bike or walk to work instead of driving.
+- Get some exercise: Working out obliterates stress, so take your bike or walk to work instead of driving if you can.

-· Try public transport: If you’re behind the wheel, you have to focus on the road.
-If you’re riding a bus or subway, you can read or even catch a few extra Zzz’s.
+- Try public transport: If you’re behind the wheel, you must focus on the road.
+If you’re riding a bus or subway, you can read or even catch a few extra Zzzs.